pantheon-systems/documentation/source/docs/articles/sites/deleting-a-site.md

 ![Delete site confirmation dialog with site title entry callout](/source/docs/assets/images/desk_images/259805.png)

-After deleting a site, you will be returned to your Sites & Account dashboard.
+After deleting a site, you will be returned to your Sites & Account Dashboard.
 Note you'll have an extra Dev site slot since you just deleted a site.

 ![Sites & account dashboard](/source/docs/assets/images/desk_images/259808.png)